Better-HPC/keystone-api/docs/setup/notification.md

 If no custom template is available, Keystone falls back to an internal default.
 The selected template is then rendered using the context data outlined below.

-For security reasons, data is sanitized before being injected into the template.
-Certain Jinja features — such as access to application internals — are also disabled.

-!!! note

 Email notification templates can be rendered and written to disk using the `keystone-api render_templates` command.
 It is strongly recommended to develop and test templates locally before deploying them to a production environment.
 See `keystone-api render_templates --help` for details.

+### Template Security

+Template files are required to have no write permissions for users other than the owner or group (i.e., `o+w`).
+If a template file has world-writeable permissions, Keystone will refuse to load it.
+This restriction is provided for security and ensures templates cannot be modified by unauthorized users in production.

+Users familiar with the Jinja2 templating engine will also find certain Jinja features are also not availible.
+This includes access to application internals and the ability to bypass input data sanitation.

+## Templates

 ### Base Template